 Mampei Hotel (万平ホテル)

-Whether you are after an accommodation facility or not, Mampei Hotel, close to Old Karuizawa Ginza Street, is worth a visit.
-With its top-quality hospitality, the well-kept hotel re-opened in 1894 after partial Westernization, is still one of the best hotels in Karuizawa.
+Whether you are looking for an accommodation facility or not, Mampei Hotel, located near Old Karuizawa Ginza Street, is worth a visit.
+With its top-quality hospitality, the well-maintained hotel, which reopened in 1894 after partial Westernisation, remains one of the best hotels in Karuizawa.
 In addition, it is the hotel that John Lennon loved!

 Unlike most hotels in Japan, the guestrooms in Mampei Hotel are elegant and spacious.
 The carefully prepared meals are decent too.